 The beach of St. Felix is located at the very south of the Island between the towns of Belle Ombre and Soulliac.
-The St. Felix is considered the most beautiful beach of the south of Mauritius (excluding the Le Morne peninsula).
+The St. Felix is considered one of the most beautiful beaches of the south of Mauritius, right after the Le Morne peninsula.

-St Felix is actually consisting of two small separated beaches of which the more eastern beach is a little more recommended to visit.
+The St Felix Beach has two small separated beaches of which the more eastern beach is recommended to visit.

 The beach itself is very beautiful, the sand is white and the sea offers mixtures of blues, from a light turquoise to a darker blue.
-Also, the many trees and greenery along the coastline provide a dramatic colors contrast to the beach and sea.
+The many trees and greenery along the coastline provide a dramatic contrast to the beach and sea.

 Swimming and bathing is not possible at St Felix due to the strong sea currents and the many corals scattered along the beach.

-The beach is very quite during weekdays and it offers ideal quite, relaxed gateway.
+The beach is very quiet during weekdays and it offers ideal and relaxed gateways.

 Gris Gris Beach

-The Gris Gris beach is located at the South of Mauritius few kilometers south east of the village of Souillac.
+The Gris Gris beach is located in the South of Mauritius, a few kilometers southeast of the village of Souillac.
 When driving on the coast road heading east from Souillac you will see a sign leading to the beach of Gris Gris.

-Beside the beach there is a small garden offering many quite spots for you to relax on one of the many benches while having a view of the sea, waves and rock cliffs.
-From the garden there is a way which brings you down to a small beach where you can admire the view of the sea from close.
+Beside the beach there is a small garden offering many quiet spots for you to relax on one of the many benches, while having a view of the sea, waves and rock cliffs.
+From the garden there is a path which leads to a small beach where you can admire the view of the sea up close.

-The most spectacular part of Gris-gris is the "Roche Qui Pleure" where the constant squashing of waves against the flanks of the cliff gives the impression that the cliff is crying.
+The most spectacular part of Gris Gris is the "Roche Qui Pleure" where the constant crashing of waves against the flanks of the cliff gives the impression that the cliff is crying.

 List of Beaches at the South of Mauritius: